AdobeDocs/campaign-classic.en/help/reporting/using/global-reports.md

 ### Sharing to social networks {#sharing-to-social-networks}

-Viral marketing lets delivery recipients share information with their contact network: they can add a link to their profile (Facebook, Twitter, etc.) or send a message to a friend.
+Viral marketing lets delivery recipients share information with their contact network: they can add a link to their profile (Facebook, X - formerly known as Twitter, etc.) or send a message to a friend.
 Each share and each access to shared information is tracked within the delivery.
 For more information on viral marketing, refer to [this section](../../delivery/using/viral-and-social-marketing.md).

-This report shows the breakdown of shared and opened messages per social network (Facebook, Twitter, etc.) and/or per email.
+This report shows the breakdown of shared and opened messages per social network (Facebook, X, etc.) and/or per email.

 ![](assets/s_ncs_user_social_report.png)